AdeyemiLucy/AIRLINES-DELAY-PROJECT/README.md

 # GENERAL
- 43% of the total flights across all airlines were delayed with value of 558million OO airline had the highest number of flights and HA had the least Most delays in flights happened on Tuesdays and Wednesdays across all airlines
+ 43% of the total flights across all airlines were delayed with value of 558million

+ OO airline had the highest number of flights and HA had the least

+Most delays in flights happened on Tuesdays and Wednesdays across all airlines

 **TOP FIVE DELAYED FLIGHTS**

-OO airline had the highest number of delayed flights despite being the airline with the highest third travelling distance and EV airline follows the same pattern
+OO airline had the highest number of delayed flights despite being the airline with the highest third travelling distance and EV airline follows the same pattern..

-WN airline had the highest number of delayed flights by distance but the second highest by number of flights and the same pattern can be seen with DL airline
+WN airline had the highest number of delayed flights by distance but the second highest by number of flights and the same pattern can be seen with DL airline.

 Based on the total time of flights, WN had highest delayed flights and OO airline comes in third place with EV airline having the least delayed flights.

 ![Screenshot (14)](https://user-images.githubusercontent.com/107184353/179991899-12b4d0be-29aa-40e5-8f74-e6e6b83fa9b2.png)